-IF . .
+IF . . .
 ELSE STATEMENT.

 A second form of the conditional statement contains the sequential operator ELSE.
 The operation of this conditional statement proceeds as follows.
 If the logical value produced by the Boolean expression is TRUE, the statement following the sequential operator THEN is executed and the statement following the sequential operator ELSE is ignored.
-If the logical value of the Boolean expression is FALSE, the statement following the sequential operator ELSE is executed and the statement following the sequential operator THEN is ignored.
+If the logical value of the Boolean expression is FALSE, the statement following the sequential operator ELSE is executed and the statement following the sequential operator ELSE is executed and the statement following the sequential operator ELSE is executed and the statement following the sequential operator ELSE is executed and the statement following the sequential opera-